Back to Learning Center

 Specialty tag(s): Child Support

-Sarah Aminzadeh Milinsky | July 18, 2022
+Sarah Aminzadeh Milinsky | October 11, 2024

-How does a 50/50 Possession Schedule Affect the Calculation of Child Support in Texas?
+How Does a 50/50 Possession Schedule Affect the Calculation of Child Support in Texas?

 As a Texas family law attorney, I am often asked how child support is calculated if the parents exercise a 50/50 possession schedule.
-There is a general misunderstanding amongst parents that a 50/50 possession schedule means neither parent has to pay child support.
+There is a general misunderstanding among parents that a 50/50 possession schedule means neither parent has to pay child support.
 This is not always the case.

-Most courts believe that the purpose of child support is to assist the “custodial parent” with the expenses of raising children.
+Most courts believe that the purpose of child support is to assist the custodial parent with the expenses of raising children.
 For example, if the custodial parent has the children 65% of the time, the courts assume that that parent is bearing 65% of the everyday expenses of the children.

 However, when parents share equal parenting time, the natural assumption is that child support is no longer necessary.
 If each parent has the children for an equal amount of time, isn’t each parent paying the same amount to house and feed them?
-That’s not necessarily true.
+That’s not necessarily true, though.
 In fact, the Texas Family Code is completely silent on that scenario!

 Thus, the courts are left to decide whether ordering child support is fair and just and in the best interest of the children for each individual family.
 In some scenarios, that might mean a monthly child support obligation, while other scenarios call for offset child support.